solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 }
 ```

-The address of this PDA should include some bytes to prevent griefing (eg.
+The address of this PDA will use some bytes -- to prevent griefing and namespace
-`b"EpochRewardsPartitionData"`) and the rewards distribution epoch number as a
+the PDAs -- and the rewards distribution epoch number as a little-endian u64 as
+seeds.
+Specifically: `[b"EpochRewards",b"PartitionData", &epoch.to_le_bytes()]`.
-little-endian u64.
-The owning program should be the Stake Program.
+The owning program should be the sysvar program id:
+`Sysvar1111111111111111111111111111111111111`.

 ## Impact